 Remember the damaged WACS undersea fibre cable?

-Early during 2020, South Africa experienced a submarine cable break off the coast of South Africa.
-With that came slow fibre internet speeds and frustrated fibre internet clients.
-Many fibre internet service providers spent a fortune of money buying additional bandwidth to provide their customers with some sort of solution.
+In 2020, South Africa experienced a submarine cable break off the coast of South Africa.
+With that came slow internet speeds, which frustrated fibre internet clients.
+Many fibre internet service providers spent a fortune of money buying additional bandwidth to provide their customers with a solution.

 However, the speeds were still too slow for the number of users using fibre internet, especially during the lockdown.
-The frustration levels grew and the repairs to the cable took extremely long due to the repair ship not being able to leave the port because of bad weather.
+The frustration levels grew, and repairs took a long time due to the repair ship not being able to leave the port because of bad weather.

-RocketNet (that’s us) however was still able to provide internet to the coastal customers by utilising another cable.
-We came up with another solution and simply directed the Cape Town traffic back to Johannesburg and from there used Seacom to breakout the internet.
+However, RocketNet provided fibre internet to the coastal customers by utilising another cable.
+We brainstormed a solution to direct Cape Town traffic back to Johannesburg and used Seacom to breakout the internet across the country.

 That’s one of the reasons we rock!